 In 1810 he bought an estate to the East, changing its name to Georgenpalais from Wallmodenschloss.
 Later, the park got a new name, Georgengarten, which remains to date.
 Though you are visiting a city park in Germany, you won’t be at fault when you suddenly think you are in England.

 Naturally, the garden is in English style and has loads of mature trees from earlier on, still standing majestically.
 Perhaps the most impressive part of the park is the lime avenue that cuts the park into two, known as the Herrenhauser Allee.
 It’s among the exciting stuff to do in Hanover, stretching over 2km.

-After marveling at the magnificent buildings and architecture in Hanover, step into the Lower Saxony state museum for some more history.
-It’s near the New Town Hall, and you surely can’t miss it, given the impressive building.
+After marveling at Hanover’s magnificent buildings, street art, and architecture, step into the Lower Saxony State Museum (Landesmuseum Hannover) for more history.
+Given the impressive building, it’s near the New Town Hall, and you surely can’t miss it.